echeran/smile-of-murugan/webbook/chapter19.md

 the road in the hot dust, under that sun, will feel the immense tension pervading the story.

-"Clay" (1961) ¹ describes the relationship between a family of low caste potters and the community they work for.
-The central idea behind the theme of “Stained Leaf" 2 is the madness of poetry, the higher, super-realistic, trans-realistic vision of the poet against the earthy, fully realistic plane of the profane, of the vulgar.
+"Clay" (1961)[^clay] describes the relationship between a family of low caste potters and the community they work for.
+The central idea behind the theme of “Stained Leaf"[^stained-leaf] is the madness of poetry, the higher, super-realistic, trans-realistic vision of the poet against the earthy, fully realistic plane of the profane, of the vulgar.
 And of course the higher, ideal plane is destroyed by the vulgar.
 This is